yanader/watchingwest/README.md

 ~~This was my first built and deployed project and, although I learned a lot during construction, there is a lot wrong with it and in the medium term I plan to rebuild it as a Spring backend.
 I _may_ learn react for the frontend.~~

-The coming non-league season (2024/25) combined with my rapidly depleting storage on PythonAnywhere has renewed my interest in this project.
+**The coming non-league season (2024/25) combined with my rapidly depleting storage on PythonAnywhere has renewed my interest in this project.
 The rebuild of this app has been moved from the long-term to the medium trip.
-If you have any interest in non-league football and Spring backends and would like to get involved then [get in touch](yanaderrr@gmail.com)!
+If you have any interest in non-league football and Spring backends and would like to get involved then get in touch by opening an issue**

 #### Home